CNSC Conflict of Interest Policy

 3. Definitions

-The objective of this policy is to minimize the risks associated with conflict of interest and conflict of duties situations to enable CNSC employees to uphold the values and ethics of the CNSC, the public sector and the public interest.
+The objective of this policy is to minimize the risks associated with conflict of interest and conflict of duties situations and to enable CNSC employees to uphold the values and ethics of the CNSC and the public sector and uphold the public interest.

 The expected results of this policy are as follows: